 11. To participate in internal and external audits, to contribute to the continued development of statistical processes within the Centre.

 Standard Terms & Conditions

-The funding for this post is for 2 years in the first instance.
+This post has funding for up to 2 years in the first instance.

 New entrants to the University will be required to serve a probationary period of 6 months.

 The successful applicant will be eligible to join the Universities' Superannuation Scheme.
 Further information regarding the scheme is available from the Superannuation Officer, who is also prepared to advise on questions relating to the transfer of Superannuation benefits.

 All research and related activities, including grants, donations, clinical trials, contract research, consultancy and commercialisation are required to be managed through the University’s relevant processes (e.g. contractual and financial), in accordance with the University Court’s policies.

 The University has been awarded the Athena SWAN Institutional Bronze Award.